Ishikawa7/MLFLOW-example/README.md

 This code performs a grid search for hyperparameter tuning of an XGBoost classifier using the MLflow library.
 The grid search is performed over a range of parameters (max_depth, scale_pos_weight, learning_rate, and n_estimators).

 ## Dependencies
-The following libraries are required to run this code:

 - mlflow
 - numpy
 - pandas